Dealing with Annotator Disagreement in Hate Speech Classification: Introduction

+\item We show that the \textit{perceived hate speech strength} can serve as an efficient alternative and or complement to annotation using detailed guidelines.
+By asking annotators to rate the overall perceived severity rather than assign fine-grained categories, annotation can be made faster and less cognitively demanding, enabling large-scale data annotation. \item We provide state-of-art results for hate speech detection and classification of Turkish tweets through fine-tuned BERT models, establishing benchmarks for future research in this morphologically rich language. \end{itemize}

-The paper is organized as follows: In Section \ref{sec:related-work}, we review the existing literature on hate speech annotation, including works that report on the difficulty of the problem.
-In Section \ref{sec:our-dataset}, we introduce the topics of our hate speech dataset.
-Section \ref{sec:annotation-process} provides a brief overview of our annotation process, including few main issues by the annotators, resulting in an iteratively improved guideline.
-In Section \ref{sec:methodology}, we present alternative approaches to the annotator disagreement problem, ranging from only taking agreed-upon samples to weighted majority voting with tie-breaking, and the architecture of our transformer-based models for hate speech classification and strength prediction.
+{The paper is organized as follows: In Section \ref{sec:related-work}, we review the existing literature on hate speech annotation, including works that report on the difficulty of the problem.
+In Section \ref{sec:our-dataset}, we introduce the topics of our hate speech dataset, while Section \ref{sec:annotation-process} provides an overview of our annotation process.
+In Section \ref{sec:methodology}, we present alternative approaches to the annotator disagreement problem, ranging from only taking agreed-upon samples to majority voting with tie-breaking} (\ref{sec:handling}); the ordinal assumption for the discrete categories (\ref{sec:cat-str}); category consolidation for 4-class and 2-class classification (\ref{sec:mv-setting}); and the architecture of our transformer-based models for hate speech classification and strength prediction (\ref{sec:model}).
 Section \ref{sec:experiment} presents our experimental results, highlighting performance variations and possible reasons.
 Finally, Section \ref{sec:conclusion} summarizes our findings and outlines future research directions.